pendamraja/event-driven-architecture/README.md

 # event-driven-architecture

-Consume data from the kafka producer store in mongodb.
+Consume data from the kafka producer and store in mongodb.